webrecorder/browsertrix-crawler/README.md

                                                            [number] [default: 0]
       --timeout                             Timeout for each page to load (in se conds)        [number] [default: 90]
-      --scopeType                           A predfined scope of the crawl.
+      --scopeType                           A predefined scope of the crawl.
 For more customization, use 'custom' and
                                              set scopeIncludeRx regexes
   [string] [choices: "page", "page-spa", "prefix", "host", "domain", "any", "cus